 Rachel joined our team in May 2018.
-She brings with her 8 years of experience from the nonprofit and philanthropic sector as well as a passion for racial equity and social justice.
+She brings with her 10 years of experience from the nonprofit and philanthropic sector as well as a passion for racial equity and social justice.
 Rachel has a Master of Science in Communication Studies from Grand Valley State University.
 Her emphasis is in organizational leadership and inclusion initiatives.
 She is passionate about community-building and empowering youth through mentorship.
 She has strong ties with the Hispanic community and local community leaders.
 Before joining Affinity she served as the Director of Youth Services at the Hispanic Center of Western Michigan and as a consultant for the DeVos Foundation.
 Rachel is currently Board Co-Chair of Young Nonprofit Professionals Network of Grand Rapids (YNPN-GR), a mentor at Burton Elementary, and former Chair of the Diversity, Inclusion, and Global Outreach Committee at YMCA Camp Manitou-Lin.
 Rachel is bilingual in English and Spanish.
-She lives in Wyoming with her husband, Salvador, and their twin daughters.
-Their family adventures include bike-riding, walking their dog, and attending local events.
+She lives in Wyoming with her twin daughters and rescue animals.
+She enjoys family bike-rides, refinishing furniture, and supporting local events.

 616.215.0888 | firstname.lastname@example.org